 1.1.
 Working Days

-School Bus Drivers shall have their salaries computed on the basis of the applicable daily rate, plus vacation, for nineteen (19) days per month based on the regular school calendar, from September to June.
-Drivers will receive additional pay for days driven in excess of 190 days per year.
+School Bus Drivers shall have their salaries computed on the basis of the applicable daily rate, plus vacation, based on an annual bus driver calendar, from September to June as determined by the Employer.

 2.1.
 Annual Vacation and Statutory Holidays